Saint Judicael: Hagiographic life

 Around 642, Judicael retired again to St John's Abbey at Gaël or possibly to the monastery of Paimpont which he had founded.
-He left the throne to his brother, Judoc (aka Josse), but he also embraced the monastic life instead and the subsequent kings of Domnonée are unknown.
+He left the throne to his brother, Judoc (aka Josse), and embraced the monastic life.
+The subsequent kings of Domnonée are unknown.
 Judicael died on Sunday 16 December in either 647 or 652.
-He was buried next at Gaël Abbey, next to the founder and his abbot, Saint Méen, and was later declared a saint.He is traditionally said to have been the brother of Saints Judoc and Winnoc.
+He was buried at Gaël Abbey, next to the founder and his abbot, Méen, and was later declared a saint.
+He is traditionally said to have been the brother of Judoc and Winnoc.

 Historicity

 Bishop Ouen of Rouen, in his 'Life of Éloi of Noyon' and the pseudo-Fredegar in his 'Chronicle' relate that in 635/636 during the reign of Dagobert I, the Bretons attacked the borders of the Franks.
 Threatened by the intervention of the Burgundian army which had just defeated the Basques of Soule, King Judicael agreed to come and meet the Frankish king in his palace in Clichy.
 Judicael exchanged presents with Dagobert, recognised his suzerainty and concluded peace.
 However, he was "a very religious man and had a great fear of God" and fearful of the irreligious ways of the royal court, he refused further hospitality.
 Judicael is known to have minted his own coins.